Standard Operating Procedures – A complete guide!

 This Blog is the first in a series describing some of those key elements, picking out some of the pitfalls and areas to focus on.
 We will also cover technology, people and process considerations for each of the main areas.
 To help us describe this we have created the ‘SOP Pie’.
 This diagram shows at a high level the SOP lifecycle and can be used as a standard operating procedures guide.

 In truth there is no such thing as a ‘complete guide’ to SOPs, as the scenarios in which SOP’s are used are almost endless, and every situation has too many different variables to be able to list them all.
 There are however some quite simple considerations, checks and steps to help ensure success.

-In each instalment we will be digging deeper into one of the six ‘slices’ in our ‘SOP pie’.
-We hope to provide a good insight in order to help ensure you and your organisation are successful and efficient when it comes to SOP’s.
+In each instalment of this guide, we will dig deeper into one of the six ‘slices’ in our ‘SOP pie’.
+We hope to provide a good insight in order to help ensure you and your organization are successful and efficient when it comes to SOP’s.